-The liability recognized is the present value of that obligation plus/minus adjustments on actuarial profits or losses and discounted debt service.
-The present value of the obligation is determined by discounting estimated outgoing cash flows, at a market interest rate for long-term debt instruments that approximates the term of the termination benefits obligation up to their expiration date.
+The liability recognized is the present value of that obligation plus/minus adjustments for actuarial profits or losses and discounted debt service.
+The present value of the obligation is determined by discounting the estimated cash outflows, at a market interest rate for long-term debt instruments that approximates the terms of the obligation by PIAS until maturity.